TrackerGuru Developer Guide

 • Only contacts whose names match the given keywords will be displayed to the user (if MSS completes).

-• Contact details will not be modified.
+• Contact information will not be modified.

 MSS